StarWind Virtual SAN:

 8. Select Microsoft iSCSI Initiator in the Local adapter dropdown menu.
 In Target portal IP, select 172.16.10.10.
 Confirm the actions.

-9. Select the partner target from the other StarWind node and click Connect.
+9. Select the CSV1 target from the partner StarWind node and click Connect.

 11. Select Microsoft iSCSI Initiator in the Local adapter dropdown menu.
-In the Initiator IP field, select the IP address for the iSCSI channel.
-In the Target portal IP, select the corresponding portal IP from the same subnet.
+In the Initiator IP field, select the IP address for the Data network.
+In the Target portal IP, select the portal IP from the same subnet.
 Confirm the actions.

-12. Repeat the steps 1-11 on the other StarWind node, specifying corresponding data channel IP addresses.
+13. Repeat steps 1-12 on the other StarWind node, specifying corresponding Data network IP addresses.

 Configuring Multipath

-NOTE: It is recommended to configure the different MPIO policies depending on iSCSI channel throughput.
-For 1 Gbps iSCSI channel throughput, it is recommended to set Failover Only or Least Queue Depth MPIO load balancing policy.
-For 10 Gbps iSCSI channel throughput, it is recommended to set Round Robin or Least Queue Depth MPIO load balancing policy.
+It is recommended to configure the different MPIO policies depending on iSCSI channel throughput.
+It is recommended to set Least Queue Depth MPIO load balancing policy.

 1. Configure the MPIO policy for each target with the load balance policy of choice.
 Select the Target located on the local server and click Devices.